 To make things easier for you, we’ve pulled everything around ISA transfers into one place.

 What is an ISA?

 Starting at the beginning, an ISA, or an Individual Savings Account, is a way to put money aside in a tax-efficient way.
-However, there are limits to how much you can put into an ISA each year – for 2020/21 it’s £20,000.
+However, there are limits to how much you can put into an ISA each year – it’s currently £20,000.

 There are four different types of ISA: